Stephen F. Austin Lumberjacks and Ladyjacks: Bowling

-The Stephen F. Austin Ladyjacks bowling team won the 2016 NCAA national championship, going to a deciding seventh game in defeating defending national champion Nebraska.
-The Ladyjacks added their second national title in five seasons in 2019, defeating Vanderbilt by a 4–1 score.
+The Stephen F. Austin Ladyjacks bowling team won the 2016 NCAA National Championship, going to a deciding seventh game in defeating defending national champion Nebraska.
+The Ladyjacks added their second national title in five seasons at the 2019 NCAA Bowling Championship, defeating Vanderbilt by a 4–1 score.

 SFA was a member of the single-sport Southland Bowling League from that conference's formation in 2015 until its merger into Conference USA after the 2022–23 season.
-Bowling was dropped after the 2024–25 season.
+SFA announced Bowling was to be discontinued after the 2024–25 season.
+This decision was challenged by SFA athletes, and it has been initially ruled by court that SFA violated title IX and is required to reinstate the discontinued programs immediately.

 Softball

 The Ladyjacks softball team has appeared in four Women's College World Series in 1978, 1983, 1985,1986.
+All of these world series were at the NCAA Division II level.